 The organisations below may be able to help.
 They don’t give legal advice.

-Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for first and second time offenders who want to plead guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).
+Queensland Traffic Offenders Program (QTOP) is an educational court diversion program for offenders who want to plead guilty to a traffic offence, including drink driving, unsafe driving, disqualified driving, suspended licence, appealing licence disqualifications (fees apply for this service).

 Department of Transport and Main Roads deals with complaints and enquiries concerning drivers licence, registration, traffic fines, etc.